West Nile Virus

 If possible, birds should not be able to enter a horse stable or chickens should be kept in the same stable room, as these can also be a source of infection.

-Suitable sample materials are:
+Suitable sample material:

-• Organs (WNV RT-PCR, Flavivirus RT-PCR, histology, immunohistochemistry, virus cultivation, sequencing).
+• Organs (WNV RT-PCR, flavivirus RT-PCR, histology, immunohistochemistry, virus cultivation, sequencing)

 • Serum (IgG and IgM ELISA, SNT)